1News: News bulletins

+BNZ Business Breakfast

+BNZ Business Breakfast airs at 6:00am, 30 minutes, Before Breakfast.
+Mei Heron will bring together business news, market updates, and expert perspectives to help make sense of the day ahead.

 Breakfast

-Breakfast airs short news, sports and weather updates every half-hour, from 6 am until 8:30 am, hosted by Chris Chang.
+Breakfast airs short news, sports and weather updates every half-hour, from 6:30 am until 8:30 am, with both presenters Chris Chang and Tova O'Brien rotating as newsreaders every half an hour.

 Te Karere

 Te Karere is a half-hour news programme broadcast at 4 pm weekdays entirely in Māori.
 It is presented by Scotty Morrison.
 The weather is also broadcast in Māori.
 Te Karere regularly attracts between 50,000 – 80,000 viewers a day.

 1News at Six

-1News at Six is 1News' flagship hour-long bulletin, airing nightly at 6 pm; it is hosted by Simon Dallow on weekdays and Melissa Stokes at weekends.
+1News at Six is 1News' flagship hour-long bulletin, airing nightly at 6pm; it is hosted by Melissa Stokes on weekdays and Jack Tame at weekends.
 Sport is hosted by Hayley Holt or Andrew Saville, and weather by Daniel Corbett, Erin Conroy or Renee Wright.

 The bulletin has five segments separated by advertisement breaks.
-National and international news stories for the first three segments (approximately 35 minutes), sport news in the fourth segment (approximately 10–15 minutes), and weather and light-hearted news in the last segment.
+National and international news stories for the first three segments (approximately 35 minutes), sport news in the fourth segment (approximately 10–15 minutes) with weather at the end. (approximately 8-4 minutes).
+On Sundays, the weather segment airs earlier to make way for light-hearted news segment Good Sorts.